JOB SEEKERS HELP

 Consider giving a synopsis of your achievements and experience to date

 after your personal details.
-Make this succinct and punchy to create a positive
+Make this succinct and punchy to create a

 first image.
 Two or three sentences will suffice.